bnafack/bnafack/README.md

 ## Side projects
 ### [Speech-to-Text Model Integration](https://github.com/Sueza-project/speechci)
-User Interface Development: Developed an intuitive user interface (UI) using the React framework to collect audio input from users within the UI.
+• User Interface Development: Developed an intuitive user interface (UI) using the React framework to collect audio input from users within the UI.

-•API Communication: Established seamless communication with the back-end through RESTful APIs to facilitate the translation process
+• API Communication: Established seamless communication with the back-end through RESTful APIs to facilitate the translation process

 .Speech-to-Text Model Integration: Integrated and deployed a fine-tuned speech-to-text